Update: The Mortgage Assistance Alabama application portal is closed.

 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible homeowners in Alabama who've experienced a financial hardship because of the pandemic can get a piece of the approximately $125 million allocated to the state—up to $50,000 per household—from the Mortgage Assistance Alabama program.
+Eligible homeowners in Alabama who've experienced a financial hardship because of COVID-19 can get a portion of the approximately $125 million allocated to the state—up to $50,000 per household—from the Mortgage Assistance Alabama program.
 This program uses federal money to help homeowners in Alabama pay overdue mortgage payments and other home-related costs.

 The Mortgage Assistance Alabama program offers three kinds of assistance to eligible homeowners:

-To qualify for relief from this program, you must have suffered a financial hardship after January 21, 2020, because of the coronavirus pandemic.
+To qualify for relief from this program, you must have suffered a financial hardship after January 21, 2020, because of COVID-19.
 In addition, you have to meet some other guidelines:

 You can qualify even if you previously received assistance from the Hardest Hit Alabama program.
 But if you're receiving federal mortgage payment assistance from another agency, you're not eligible.